-Finance professionals use budget variance analysis to assess the actual performance of a business.
+Finance professionals use variance analysis to assess the actual performance of a business.
 This type of analysis also allows organizations to compare actual figures to the outlined budget from a set period and evaluate the variances between the two.

 The process of comparing budget vs. actuals is straightforward.
 However, assessing the variance is the key step that allows finance leaders to derive actionable insights and use that information to support strategic decision-making among senior management.

 Several causes may affect an organization’s FP&A variance analysis.
 These include:

 Using an FP&A variance analysis allows a company to measure its year-to-date performance and see which initiatives or processes created a favorable variance.
 Once a budget to actual variance analysis has been performed, senior management can then steer the right actions and make more data-driven decisions to propel the organization onward.

 There are several steps involved in calculating your budget vs. actual variance analysis.
 Below are the different steps to consider:

 The first step is to uncover the budgeted amount.
 In most cases, organizations will use revenue and expenses or income to calculate this number.
-While traditional budget owners depend on templates or excel spreadsheets to derive their budget variance analysis, modern FP&A software can automatically consolidate data and conduct these analyses in a fraction of the time.
-Aside from an organization's income and expenses, other factors to consider include EBITDA, cost of goods sold, net income, and gross profit.
+While traditional budget owners depend on templates or Excel spreadsheets to derive their budget variance analysis, modern FP&A software can automatically consolidate data and conduct these analyses in a fraction of the time using accounting software or other SaaS solutions.

 A company can choose to calculate the dollar variance instead of the percent variance.
-The formula is as follows:

 Dollar variance = actual amount – forecast amount

 The other method is to calculate the percent variance.

-Percent variance = [(actual amount / forecast amount) – 1] x 100
+Percent variance = [(actual amount / forecast amount) – 1] x 100%

-Do you notice a positive variance or negative variance when reviewing results?
-Through the resulting outcome, a finance team can gain an inside look at their organization’s overall financial performance.
+With a clear picture of all discrepancies, a finance team can gain an inside look at their organization’s overall financial performance.
 From there, they can use that information to derive further strategic insights and steer financial planning forward.

 Once a team has conducted its budget variance analysis, it is time to present that information to senior management, leadership, and investors.
 In this management and investor report, be sure to include all of the outcomes as well as the drivers so teams can gain a greater understanding of trends, patterns, or new areas of opportunity.
 Not only does this paint a clearer picture of the overall performance of an organization, but it also supports strategic decision-making to drive growth.

 As a general rule of thumb, the forecast should reflect an organization’s roadmap.
 If uncertain market conditions or other factors are causing a wide range of variances, your team may want to consider adjusting forecasts to reflect these shifts.

 Put simply, budget variance analysis helps an organization create more accurate forecasts for the future.
 Forecasting is a necessary part of financial planning, which is why it is so important that a finance team makes the necessary adjustments to its models and forecasts on a regular basis.

-If you are looking to streamline your budget variance and financial analysis processes, consider automating your workflows with the help of a strategic finance solution like Abacum.
+If you are looking to streamline your budget monitoring and financial analysis processes, consider automating your workflows with the help of a strategic finance solution like Abacum.
 Unlike Excel spreadsheets that require manual input to conduct analyses, our platform automatically consolidates financial and operational data into a centralized space, allowing finance teams to easily conduct their budget to actual variance analysis and derive fast and reliable business insights.

 Find out how to modernize your financial processes and request a demo today.